mimimumu/tuyasmart_home_android_sdk_doc/en/resource/SmartScene_Manager.md

 Smart divides into scene or automation actions.
 Scene is a condition that users add actions and it is triggered manually; automation action is a condition set by the user, and the set action is automatically executed when the condition is triggered.

 In the Tuya smart Android SDK, smart includes the unified management interface of scene or automation actions, TuyaHomeSdk.TuyaHomeSdk.getSceneManagerInstance() and the independent operation interface TuyaHomeSdk.newSceneInstance(String sceneId).
 The independent operation interface needs to be initialized with the scene id.
-The scene id can be obtained in the result of [obtaining the scene list interface.](https://github.com/TuyaInc/tuyasmart_home_android_sdk/blob/master/TuyaSmartHomeSdkDemo/doc/tuyahome.md#%23%2310.1)
+The scene id can be obtained in the result of [obtaining the scene list interface.](#ObtainSceneList)

 **In the following documents, manual scene and automated scene are simply referred to as scene.**

-## Obtain scene list
+## <span id="ObtainSceneList">Obtain scene list</span>

 **[Description]**